Create Kubectl plugin procedures

 Required.
 Select the appropriate update action.

-• apply: Creates the object if does not exist or updates the object if it already exists.
+• apply: Creates the object if it does not exist or updates the object if it already exists.

 • create: Creates the object if it does not exist.